 These thrifty messy play recipes mean no more last-minute trips to the shops when you run out of craft supplies.
 Keep the kids busy with these fun activities for home, using supplies you likely already have on hand!
 These play recipes are perfect for creative play for toddlers too!

-Play Recipes For Kids
+Messy Play Recipes For Kids

 You may be surprised just how much you can make at home.
-Not only does your kitchen hold the key ingredients to many delicious food recipes… it also happens to be home to some awesome play recipes too.
+Not only does your kitchen hold the key ingredients to many delicious food recipes… but it also happens to be home to some awesome messy play recipes too.

 And the best part of making your own kids’ craft recipes at home is that you know exactly what is going into them.

 As a parent, that’s a huge positive compared to the long list of ingredients on those store-brought creative products.
-We all know how much kids like to taste test things!
+We all know how much kids like to taste-test things!

-Benefits of Creative Play For kids
+Benefits of Creative Play For Kids

-Most kids adore creative play opportunities.
+Most young kids adore creative play opportunities.
 Especially when they include messy play.
 Messy play is a perfect sensory learning experience for kids of all ages and each has so many benefits for young, developing minds.

 The process of creating helps younger children to further develop fine motor skills, building coordination and strength in their hands.
-This is a big reason why playing with playdough is a popular early learning play activity.
+This is a big reason why playing with play dough is a popular early learning play activity.